georgiosmalik/simulation/README.md

 # simulation
-sim submodule for FEniCS projects
+`simulation` is a `python` submodule for my FEniCS projects, it contains implementations of some problems in FEM formulation